Painting With Acrylics For Beginners

 All acrylics are made of polymers that are eventually combined with bits of other ingredients that change their behavior in some specific way.
 When a polymer is formulated to make paint, it’s produced in a fluid, pourable state.
 Most acrylic products begin in this way.

-Matte medium is also a fluid just like polymer gloss medium, but it dries with a hazy finish and has a bit of tooth, or roughness, to it.
+Matte medium is also a fluid just like gloss medium and varnish, but it dries with a hazy finish and has a bit of tooth, or roughness, to it.
 This change in surface is a result of the addition of small white particles suspended in the fluid.
 When matte medium has dried, the color beneath it seems a bit more subdued or dull.

 Gel mediums are created by adding thickening agents to the fluid polymer medium.
-Gel mediums come in various thickened states ranging from soft to extra heavy.
-Soft gel won’t hold a peak and dries with rounded edges.
+These mediums come in various thickened states.
+Gloss or soft gels won’t hold a peak and dries with rounded edges.
 The thicker the gel, the more it will hold a peak or a line when incised.
-Gel mediums come in gloss, which dries clear; semigloss, which is like a satin finish; and matte, which looks hazy and has a tooth on the surface.
+You can find gel mediums that dry with a clear finish, with glosses finishes and with matte finishes — which appear hazy and have a tooth on the surface.

-Pastes and textured gels are created through the addition of particles to the thickened mediums to create molding pastes, glass bead gel, pumice gel, fiber paste and many more.
+Pastes and textured gels are created through the addition of particles to thickened mediums to create modeling pastes, glass beads, ceramic stucco, black lava and many more.
 Depending on what has been added to the mixture, some of these pastes will be opaque and some will be translucent.
 Any of your paints can be added to polymer mediums, gels and pastes to create variations in transparency, texture and consistency.
 Do some experimenting to discover just how many variations are possible.

 Acrylic paint comes in a variety of formulations, each having its own personality.
 Simply put, most acrylic paints come as thick formulations found in tubes or thin liquid formulations that are pourable.
 The latest news in acrylics is Liquitex’s new Cadmium-Free colors, the world’s first non-cadmium acrylic paints with the same brightness, color strength and opacity as cadmium paint, offering artists a safer option in their practice.
 If you want to try painting Cadmium-Free, click here to receive your free sample.

 Painting With Acrylics for Beginners: Pigments